msanguineti/terii/docs/guide/mutations.md

 ## Commit

-The `commit` method is part of the Beedle object and runs mutations for you.
+The `commit` method is part of the Terii object and runs mutations for you.
 See the [actions guide](/guide/actions.html#example) for an example of this in action.